JenuelDev/portfolio/appDev/world_time/readme.md

 ## Note
 - Running The App Nets Internet Connections.

+# Details
+The app has 2 pages mainly the homescreen where is displays the Time of the selected location.
+If the time is pm the background changes to night/dark color. if its day it will turn to a white background.

 ## Sample Pictures of How it looks
 <img src="https://github.com/MisterJ936/MyPortFolio/blob/master/appDev/world_time/readmeFolder/dayexample.jpg?raw=true" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="230" align="left"/>